-EMV 4270: RESEARCH METHODOLOGY
+EMV4270: RESEARCH METHODOLOGY

-As real estate sector is highly vibrant, complex, and decisive for human life, real estate professionals have to be research-oriented in order to work as expected by the industry.
-Accordingly, research is an integral part of the real estate professions.
-The general objective of the course is to provide EMV undergraduates with a basic awareness of social research applicable to their potential careers.
-More especially, it is expected, to educate on what is research, the research process, preparing a proposal, reviewing of literature, methods of data collection and analysing, writing a report, and presentation and publication of the outcome of a research.
+As the real estate sector is highly vibrant, complex, and decisive for human life, real estate professionals have to be research-oriented in order to work as expected by the industry.
+Accordingly, research is an integral part of the real estate profession.
+The general objective of the course is to provide REMV undergraduates with a basic awareness of social research applicable to their potential careers.
+More especially, it is expected, to educate on what is research, the research process, preparing a proposal, reviewing literature, methods of data collection and analysing, writing a report, and presentation and publication of the outcome of a research.

-EMV 4271: CONTEMPORARY DEVELOPMENTS IN REAL ESTATE
+EMV4271: CONTEMPORARY DEVELOPMENTS IN REAL ESTATE

-The real estate sector evolves along with the vibrant nature and rapid changes of society, natural environment, technology, law and politics, market and consumer behaviours, local and global trends and patterns, and so on.
+The real estate sector evolves along with the vibrant nature and rapid changes of society, natural environment, technology, law and politics, market and consumer behaviours, local and global trends and patterns, and soon.
 Effective professional real estate graduates need to upgrade their awareness of this nature of the real estate sector so as to fulfil their role as expected by the industry.
-Therefore, this course provides a wider awareness of the vibrant and changing nature of the real estate sector, challenges and opportunities, skills of recognizing problems and finding solutions.
-This also provides skills of analysis of local and global real estate market operations.
-Furthermore, this course encourages undergraduates for Continuing Professional self-learning, Development (CPD), and Life-long Learning (LLL) in their future career life.
+Therefore, this course provides a wider awareness of the vibrant and changing nature of the real estate sector, challenges and opportunities, skills of recognizing problems and finding solutions. is also provides skills of the analysis of local and global real estate market operations.
+Furthermore, this course encourages undergraduates for self-learning, Continuing Professional Development (CPD), and Life-long Learning (LLL) in their future career life.

-EMV 4372: URBAN ECONOMICS
+EMV4372: URBAN ECONOMICS

-Urban Economics is the study of firms and households' choices on urban location.
+Urban Economics is the study of firms and households' choices on urban locations.
 The purpose of this course is to examine and understand the different parts of an urban economy and how they fit together.
 The spatial economics of an urban system, specially in housing, labour and transportation will be discussed.
 It also examines rent and wage determination, the location decisions of households and firms, quality of life amenities, agglomeration economies, and optimal city size, economics and policy of housing, transportation, local government, land use, discrimination, segregation, crime, and state policies of a smart city.